About WinSwim

 Manually uninstall Crystal Reports:

 These files are installed by WinSwim and should be deleted or renamed before reinstalling to refresh Crystal Reports to the proper 8.5 release level.
+Delete these files from the locations specified AND if present in the "c:\windows" or "c:\windows\system" folders.
+Be warned that some software can put the files in many locations.

 c:\windows\system32\p2bdao.dll